CRE Workforce Dynamics & Hiring in 2022

 Mapping Institutional Knowledge by Understanding Network Centrality

-Given pension fund portfolio weighting, this challenge to the industry risks being longer if inflation, broader public sector entitlements and early retirements negatively affect pension fund’s ability to meet annual distributions.
+Given the pension fund’s portfolio weighting, this industry challenge is likely to persist if inflation, broader public-sector entitlements, and early retirements undermine its ability to meet annual distributions.

 “If Governments Had the Will, They’d Reset the Retirement Age to Sixty-Seven”